iDeCo & Points|Tax Savings, High-Value Account Opening, and vs. New NISA

 iDeCo (Japan's defined-contribution personal pension) is a powerful tax-saving scheme where contributions are fully deductible from income.
 And to start iDeCo you must open an account at a brokerage — and that account opening itself is a high-value contract offer on point sites.
 In other words, from a points standpoint, the appeal of iDeCo is capturing both "annual tax savings" and "the account-opening points gain" at the same time.

 That said, iDeCo, like new NISA, is an "investment/pension scheme," with one big constraint: you generally can't withdraw until age 60.
 If you put in money you need for daily life, lured by points or tax savings, you'll be stuck when you need it.
-This article organizes iDeCo's tax benefits, the account-opening cashback, how it differs from new NISA, how to start, and cautions — without dropping the scheme's premise.
+This article organizes iDeCo's tax benefits, the account-opening cashback, how it differs from new NISA, how to start by occupation, and cautions — without dropping the scheme's premise.
 For account opening in general see the brokerage account guide, and for the more flexible tax-free quota the new NISA guide.

 iDeCo's Three Tax Benefits